Hesitater/MonitorControl.OSX/README.md

 ### A menu let to control your monitor (brightness, contrast, volume)
 - Compatible with most Dell monitors, ASUS and LG, Samsung and many more
+- NOTE: This is the only way I can control the speakers of my screen in HDMI because the volumes control is not usable

 [Download the Release ➤ MonitorControl.OSX.app.zip](https://github.com/chris1111/MonitorControl.OSX/releases/tag/V1)